Edit

 Changing Plans

 If a plan no longer suits a customer, instead of editing their current Subscription (resulting in a Custom Subscription), you can change them to an entirely different plan.
-This in concept is equivalent to canceling their current subscription and starting a new one with the new plan, but without any interruption in service.
+Conceptually, this is equivalent to canceling their current subscription and starting a new one with the new plan, but without any interruption in service.

 Example: Change a subscription to a new plan